 Pure White has a bit of the same grayed out quality that Ethereal White has, but in an overall lighter color.
 Technically Pure White is also a touch warmer.

-The LRV of Pure White is 84.
+The LRV of Pure White is 84, and it generally looks pretty white.

 Ethereal White vs Popular Benjamin Moore Whites